UQUAL

 Credit Score Requirements for Every Mortgage Type (2026 Guide)

 The minimum credit score needed for a mortgage ranges from 500 (FHA with 10% down) to 620+ (conventional), depending on the loan type.
-But minimum requirements only tell part of the story — what lenders actually approve, what score gets you the best rates, and how long it takes to get there matter just as much.
+But minimum requirements only tell part of the story — and understanding why a perfect credit score isn't necessary can save you months of misplaced effort.
+What lenders actually approve, what score gets you the best rates, and how long it takes to get there matter just as much — what lenders actually approve, what score gets you the best rates, and how long it takes to get there matter just as much.

 This guide breaks down credit score requirements for every major mortgage program, explains what lenders really look for beyond the minimums, and gives you realistic timelines for reaching each threshold.